 A loan from an individual, political committee, corporation, union or other entity that is received by the candidate or the campaign is a contribution to the campaign from the lender, and when combined with other contributions from that contributor, may not exceed the limit allowed by law.
 Persons who co-sign a loan have made a contribution in the full amount of the loan.

 When a candidate spends personal funds on the campaign, wants to be reimbursed, and is still waiting to be repaid 21 days after the out-of-pocket expenditure was made, the candidate’s expenditure becomes an in-kind loan.
 An in-kind loan counts against the candidate’s loan repayment limit.
-Entering an in-kind loan in the ORCA software is similar to entering a monetary loan except that a description of the purchase is included.
+Entering an in-kind loan in ORCA is similar to entering a monetary loan except that a description of the purchase is included.

 In PDC Interpretation 12-01, the Commission established criteria to help campaigns distinguish in-kind loans from vendor debt.
 This is important, because in-kind loans are subject to limits and vendor debt is not.
 Indicators that an item or service provided to a campaign is an in-kind loan and not a debt, include: